Have a Question?

 Stevenson's state-of-the-art, 200,000-square-foot Kevin J. Manning Academic Center opens on August 30, providing resources for the Beverly K. Fine School of the Sciences, the Sandra R. Berman School of Nursing and Health Professions, and additional space for the School of Design.

 Kevin J. Manning, Ph.D., retired on November 29, 2016 after 16 years as President of Stevenson University.
-Manning was inaugurated as the fourth president of Villa Julie College in October 2000 and played an integral role in many of the University’s groundbreaking accomplishments.
+Manning was inaugurated as the fifth president of Villa Julie College in October 2000 and played an integral role in many of the University’s groundbreaking accomplishments.
 Villa Julie College alumna Claire E. Moore, who has served as Vice President of Student Affairs, begins serving as Interim President of Stevenson University.